EUCLID-code/EUCLID-code.github.io/README.md

 <a href="https://www.research-collection.ethz.ch/handle/20.500.11850/586072" target="_blank">data</a> (see Ref.
 10.), and a
 <a href="https://EUCLID-code.github.io/EUCLID-plasticity/mkdocs/site" target="_blank">documentation</a> are publically available.

+### Neural networks
+In Ref.
+15., we present a machine learning framework based on convex neural networks for learning the thermodynamic potentials of generalized standard materials.
+<a href="https://github.com/mflaschel/GSMN" target="_blank">Codes</a> (see Ref.
+16.) are publically available.

 # References

 1. Moritz Flaschel<span>&#42;</span>, Siddhant Kumar<span>&#42;</span> and Laura De Lorenzis (<span>&#42;</span>contributed equally)